Behavioral Experiments in Health Economics

 Harrison, G. W., Lau, M. I., & Williams, M. B. (2002).
 Estimating individual discount rates in Denmark: A field experiment.
 American Economic Review, 92, 1606–1617.Find this resource:

 Haynes, L., Service, O., Goldacre, B., & Torgerson, D. (2012).
 Test, learn, adapt: Developing public policy with randomized controlled trials.
-London: Cabinet Office Behavioural Insights Team.Find this resource:
+London, UK: Cabinet Office Behavioural Insights Team.Find this resource:

 Heckman, J. J. (2010).
 Building bridges between structural and program evaluation approaches to evaluating policies.
 Journal of Economic Literature, 48(2), 356–398.Find this resource: